 – ISDN requires you purchase costly equipment in order to run it

-Luckily, today’s standard patching option across the country and across the world is SourceConnect.
-(Not to be confused with ‘SourceConnect NOW’, which is NOT considered professionally acceptable.)
+Luckily, today’s standard patching option the world over is SourceConnect.
+(Not to be confused with ‘SourceConnect NOW’, which is typically NOT considered professionally acceptable.)

 In the UK and most of Europe, ipDTL is an equivalent patching option to SourceConnect.
 Both offer the most significant advancement in seamlessly patching one studio to another.
 And while you can connect SourceConnect to ISDN, unfortunately there’s no digital bridge to connect SourceConnect with ipDTL.
 (Yet.)

 In the meantime, Zoom has not only become a household word for all manner of virtual meetings, it has appeared to replaced Skype as a far more stable, reliable digital tool to connect voice talent with production clients.
-As a voiceover, employing a paid Zoom option (as opposed to the free version most of us use every day) allows you to invite clients from various locations to patch into the same sessions from their various computers and mobile devices.
+The initial, free version of Zoom has a time limit of 45 minutes for more than two participants, which most of us use every day.
+As a voiceover, employing the upgraded, paid Zoom option allows you to invite clients from various locations to patch into the same sessions from their various computers and mobile devices without time constraints.

 Zoom has also all but replaced the older ‘phone patch’ option that studios and stations had readily employed in the past.
 Previously, a ‘phone patch’ allowed individuals to call-in to radio shows, give ‘live’ interviews and allow for clients to direct various voiceover recording sessions from their cell phones, if needed.
 Zoom allows the client to offer direction, impart script changes, as well as give approvals all in real-time just as phone patch had done in the past.